jasononeil/hxpushstate/README.md

 	// This will trigger all of the event listeners and the change in the address bar.
 	// Path is relative to root directory of app PushState.push("/go/somewhere/");

-To change the URL without creating a new item in the browser history
+To change the URL without creating a new item in the browser history (all listeners will still be triggered):

 	PushState.replace("/go/somewhere/else/");

 ### Methods